mono/monodevelop/README.md

  * core: builds the MonoDevelop core only.
  * all: builds everything

-You can create your own profiles if you need to.

-To create a profile you only have to add a file to the profiles directory containing a list of the directories to build.
+You can create your own profile by adding a file to the profiles directory containing a list of the directories to build.

-You can run MonoDevelop from the build directory without having to install it by executing:
+You can run MonoDevelop from the build directory by executing:
 `make run`

 Installing *(Optional)*
 ----------

+You can install MonoDevelop by running:
+`make install`

 (It's possible that you need to install for your locale to be correctly set.)

-`make install`

 Packaging for OSX
 -----------------